saleyn/simdjsone/README.md

 [![build](https://github.com/saleyn/simdjsone/actions/workflows/erlang.yml/badge.svg)](https://github.com/saleyn/simdjsone/actions/workflows/erlang.yml)

+## NOTE: this project is deprecated and transitioned to a better performing [glazer](https://github.com/saleyn/glazer)

 An implementation of the fastest JSON parser for Erlang/Elixir using the C++ [simdjson](https://github.com/simdjson/simdjson) NIF library.
 The decoding speed of this parser is about 2.5 times faster than `jiffy`.